How to treat genital herpes, medication and traditional methods. Genital herpes in women: where does it come from and how dangerous it is

 • physical overload;

-The carrier of the herpes virus does not always have the symptoms inherent in the disease.
+A carrier of the herpes virus does not always show symptoms characteristic of the disease.

 How genital herpes is not transmitted